 Each beneficiary who has unused CESG carry-forward room can receive up to \$1,000 of CESGs annually, with a \$7,200 lifetime limit, up to and including the year in which the beneficiary turns 17.
 If enhanced catch-up contributions of \$5,000 (i.e. \$2,500 x 2) are made for just over seven years, the maximum total CESGs of \$7,200 will be obtained.
-If you have less than seven years before your child or grandchild turns 17 and haven't maximized RESP contributions, consider making a contribution by December 31.
+If you have less than seven years before your (grand)child turns 17 and haven't maximized RESP contributions, consider making a contribution by December 31.

-Also, if your child or grandchild turned 15 this year and has never been a beneficiary of an RESP, no CESG can be claimed in future years unless at least \$2,000 is contributed to an RESP by the end of the year.
-Consider making your contribution by December 31st to receive the current year's CESG and create CESG eligibility for 2019 and 2020.
+Also, if your (grand)child turned 15 this year and has never been a beneficiary of an RESP, no CESG can be claimed in future years unless at least \$2,000 is contributed to an RESP by the end of the year.
+Consider making your contribution by December 31 to receive the current year's CESG and create CESG eligibility for 2020 and 2021.

-Take RESP withdrawals for students
+Take RESP Withdrawals for Students

-If your child (or grandchild) is an RESP beneficiary and attended a post-secondary educational institution in 2018, consider having Educational Assistance Payments (EAPs) made from the RESPs before the end of the year.
+If your (grand)child is an RESP beneficiary and attended a post-secondary educational institution in 2019, consider having Educational Assistance Payments (EAPs) made from the RESPs before the end of the year.
 Although the amount of the EAP will be included in the income of the student, if the student has sufficient personal tax credits, the EAP income will be effectively tax-free.

-If your child (or grandchild) is an RESP beneficiary and stopped attending a post-secondary educational institution in 2018, EAPs can only be paid out for up to six months after the student has left the school.
+If your (grand)child is an RESP beneficiary and stopped attending a post-secondary educational institution in 2019, EAPs can only be paid out for up to six months after the student has left the school.
 You may, therefore, wish to consider having final EAPs made from RESPs of which the student is a beneficiary.